Ogie Alcasid: Early career

-Ogie is a former batch member of the all-male singing group Kundirana batch 1984 after Gary Valenciano.
+Alcasid is a former batch member of the all-male singing group Kundirana batch 1984 after Gary Valenciano.
+In 1986, he had intended to star in his first film project, with Manilyn Reynes as his love interest, but due to the People Power Revolution, production on the film was halted.

 His first album was released in 1989.
 His debut movie was Feel Na Feel released by Regal Entertainment in 1990.
-In 1991, Ogie made his VIVA films debut movie, Pitong Gamol.
+In 1991, Alcasid made his VIVA films debut movie, Pitong Gamol.

 Television career

-Alcasid's television career started as one of the hosts of comedy show Small Brothers on ABS-CBN in 1992.
-He appeared on other comedy programs such as ABS-CBN's Mana Mana (1991–92), ABC's Tropang Trumpo (from 1994 to 1995), GMA Network's Bubble Gang (1995-2013), QTV's Ay, Robot!
-(2005–07), and a sitcom Show Me Da Manny (2010–11).
+Alcasid's television career started as one of the hosts of a comedy show named Small Brothers on ABS-CBN in 1992.
+He appeared on other comedy programs such as ABS-CBN's Mana Mana (1991–92), ABC's Tropang Trumpo (from 1994 to 1995), GMA Network's Bubble Gang (1995–2013), QTV's Ay, Robot!
+(2005–07), and a sitcom Show Me Da Manny (2010–11) and Walang Matigas na Pulis sa Matinik na Misis (2025-present).

 He also branched out as a game show host, beginning in ABS-CBN's Game Na Game Na! in 1995, IBC 13's Fastbreak, a former basketball game show in 1999, the Philippine version of Family Feud on ABC-5 in 2001 and Celebrity Duets: Philippine Edition on GMA.
 He was a host on SOP Rules.
 He got his big break in Hanggang Kailan, his first drama show, and also sang its main theme with Aiza Seguerra.
-In 1995, he moved to GMA Network, leaving ABS-CBN.
+In 1995, he left ABS-CBN for GMA Network.
+In 2003, he portrayed Juan Flavier on his life story featured on Magpakailanman.

 Alcasid became a judge for Pinoy Idol. and hosted such game shows as Da Big Show and Hole in the Wall.
-In 2013, he left GMA Network and moved to TV5, where his first project under the channel was The Mega and the Songwriter.
+In 2013, he left GMA Network for TV5, where his first project under the channel was The Mega and the Songwriter.